bloomberg/chromium.bb/native_client_sdk/src/doc/faq.rst

 .. causes of slowness?
 How can code be made faster?
 What's the best way
 .. to use Pepper's asynchronous APIs?
 What do I need to know about
 .. threads and inter-thread communications?
 Can I use SIMD or other
 .. processor-specific instructions?
-What aboutt he GPU?
+What about the GPU?

 For more details, refer to the :doc:`history behind and comparison of NaCl and PNaCl <nacl-and-pnacl>`.